$0 Ohio Adoption Quick-Start Checklist

 If you are trying to adopt in Ohio and cost is your primary constraint, here is the direct answer: the most important thing you can do first is learn about the Ohio Adoption Grant, because it changes the financial math entirely.
 After that, how you structure the rest of your resource spending depends on your pathway.

-Free resources from ODJFS and county PCSAs cover a lot of ground — but they are written for caseworkers and foster parents, not prospective adoptive families trying to make pathway decisions.
+Free resources from DCY, legacy ODJFS materials, and county PCSAs cover a lot of ground — but they are written for caseworkers and foster parents, not prospective adoptive families trying to make pathway decisions.
 A structured guide fills the gap between those free resources and a $300/hour attorney consultation.
 And attorney time, while unavoidable for most Ohio adoptions, is most efficiently spent when you arrive prepared.

 Here is a full breakdown for budget-constrained families.